dtcenter/MET/docs/Users_Guide/tc-pairs.rst

   * Inner core diagnostics provide information about the structure of the storm near the storm center.
 Examples include the intensity of the storm and the radius of maximum winds.

   * Large scale diagnostics provide information about quantities that characterize its environment.
-Examples include environmental vertical wind shear, total precipitable water, the average relative humidity, measures of convective instability, and the upper bound of intensity that a storm may be expected to achieve in its current environment.
+Examples include environmental vertical wind shear, total precipitable water, relative humidity, convective instability, and the upper bound of intensity that a storm may be expected to achieve in its current environment.
 These diagnostics are typically derived from model fields as an average of the quantity of interest over either a circular area or an annulus centered on the storm center.
 Often, the storm center is taken to be the underlying model's storm center.
 In other cases, the diagnostics may be computed along some other specified track.

   * Ocean-based diagnostics provide information about the sea's thermal characteristics in the vicinity of the storm center.
 Examples include the sea surface temperature, ocean heat content, and the depth of warm water of a given temperature.